 No. To do otherwise would be ridiculous.

-They just want the print?
+Just want the print?
 Ok, but it’s still priced as if the job were being done properly.
-So that formula above, just * 1.
+So that formula above, just with a 1x multiplier.
 The overheads are still there – images don’t just leap from archive to print-readiness without a fair bit of effort on sizing, format and colour fidelity.
 The buyer might choose to put it in a three quid frame from the local market.
 They might choose to hang it in terrible light.
 Their choices, their call.
 But I’ve valued the work as if they wanted it to be as good as it could possibly be.
 Why would I even think otherwise?

 And it is just a starting point.
 The very minimum that work good enough to be hung should be valued at.
 There are a ton of factors that can change that multiplier – from truly exceptional or rare content, to limited edition certification, to special attributes of print or production.
 Walk into any photography gallery and you’ll see all these factors at play.